 Women should choose a method of contraception based on the specific risks and benefits of various options.

 Breastfeeding status affects choice of contraceptive.
 For breastfeeding women, nonhormonal methods are usually preferred; among hormonal methods, progestin-only oral contraceptives, depot medroxyprogesterone acetate injections, and progestin implants are preferred because they do not affect milk production.
 Estrogen-progesterone contraceptives can interfere with milk production and should not be initiated until milk production is well-established.
 Combined estrogen-progestin vaginal rings can be used after 4 weeks postpartum if women are not breastfeeding.

 A diaphragm should be fitted only after complete involution of the uterus, at 6 to 8 weeks; meanwhile, foams, jellies, and condoms should be used.

-Intrauterine devices are typically best placed after 4 to 6 weeks postpartum to minimize risk of expulsion.
+Intrauterine devices may be placed as soon as immediately after delivery of the placenta, but placement after 4 to 6 weeks postpartum minimizes risk of expulsion.

 Women who have completed their family may choose permanent contraception, which are surgical procedures that involve resecting or ligating part of the fallopian tubes.
 The procedures can be done during the postpartum period, at the time of cesarean delivery, or after the postpartum period.
 These procedures are considered permanent and irreversible.